 “We got the fried green tomatoes and without asking the appetizer came split in two beautiful servings.
 I could have eaten a full meal of these!
-We also got the pork belly which is my favorite.
-It's paired nicely with the cabbage-fennel chow chow (kinda like a slaw).
-For my entree I got the pork chop and it was highly recommended by the waitress.
-It was BOMB.” - Yelp Review
+We also got the pork belly which is my favorite.” - Yelp Review

 40 7th St. NE | Midtown Atlanta | midtown.ecco-atlanta.com